DivinityCube/Spatium3D/README.md

 Spatium3D will use high-performance, efficient algorithms to ensure that it runs well no matter the processing power.
 That being said, I have no plans of bringing this to mobile or VR platforms.
 I plan to get features relating to modelling and rendering (such as rigging and shaders) done by One's full release.
 Scanning will come in a future version.

 # Release Date
-I plan to have Spatium3D One released in March 2025.
+I plan to have Spatium3D One released in April 2025.